 An approved Reduced Study Load allows you to take a study load of less than 50 points in a half-year period.

-As a student visa holder, you are required to complete your course by the end date in your Confirmation of Enrolment (COE).
-This requires you maintain a standard study load of 50 points in each half-year period.
+Student visa holders are subject to visa condition 8202, which requires you to complete your course by the end date in your Confirmation of Enrolment (CoE).
+This usually requires you to maintain a standard study load of 50 points in each half-year period.

 Exceptions to this requirement are:

-- when you are in your final semester and need fewer than 50 credit points to complete your course.
+- If you are in your final semester and need fewer than 50 credit points to complete your course.

 Valid reasons to apply for a Reduced Study Load

 Compassionate or compelling circumstances

 Compassionate or compelling circumstances are generally those beyond your control and which have an impact upon your course progress or wellbeing.